Virgil Boekelheide

-Virgil Boekelheide (28 July 1919 – 24 September 2003) was an American organic chemist and a professor in the department of chemistry at the University of Oregon.
+Virgil Boekelheide (July 28, 1919 – September 24, 2003) was an American organic chemist and a professor in the department of chemistry at the University of Oregon.
 He is known for his work on aromatic compounds, particularly cyclophanes, and a name reaction, the Boekelheide reaction, is named after him.

 Education and academic career

 Boekelheide was born in Chelsea, South Dakota to a family of German ancestry.
 He received his bachelor's degree from Dakota Wesleyan University in 1939.
 He then received his PhD from the University of Minnesota in 1943, where he worked under the supervision of C. Frederick Koelsch.
-After three years as an instructor at the University of Illinois, he joined the faculty as a professor at the University of Rochester in 1946.
+After three years as an instructor at the University of Illinois Urbana-Champaign, he joined the faculty as a professor at the University of Rochester in 1946.
 He moved to the University of Oregon in 1960 and remained there for the rest of his research career.
 He retired in 1984.

 Boekelheide was awarded the Guggenheim Fellowship in 1953 and was an Alexander von Humboldt Fellow, permitting him to spend time as a visiting scientist in Germany.
-He was elected to the United States National Academy of Sciences in 1962.
+He was elected to the National Academy of Sciences in 1962.